 The lender will look at factors such as its location, build type and more to see if there are any variables that might deter buyers, such as non-standard construction or leaseholds.

 Although most UK lenders have bridging loans criteria that is flexible enough to cater for bad credit customers (as long as their adverse doesn’t put the exit strategy at risk), having clean credit will help you get the best rates at some bridging finance providers.

-Like bad credit, no experience in property isn’t a deal breaker for anyone seeking a bridging loan as there are lenders who are more than happy to deal with first-timers.
+Like bad credit, a lack of experience in property isn’t a deal-breaker for anyone seeking a bridging loan as there are lenders who are more than happy to deal with first-timers.

 However, experience is always a bonus as proof of a strong track record in the industry will help you convince lenders that you can achieve your plans.
 They may want to see evidence of past projects as proof, and if you can provide it, you might land a more favourable deal.